 I’d originally planned to spend one of my days in the country with a reader of this site, but when that fell through, I asked her for recommendations on how to spend a day in Mbabane.
 When she came back to tell me all about the wonderful places outside of the capital city, I knew there would most likely be nothing to hold my attention.

 And here’s what Wikitravel lists for things to see and do in Mbabane:

 I wasn’t expecting much, so I was surprised when I stepped outside my guesthouse and was met by a stunning view of the mountains.

 Mbabane was so pretty.

-In my head, I’d expected to spend my day scurrying around a city that looked like Maputo, but Mbabane was the opposite.
+In my head, I’d expected to spend my day scurrying around a city that looked like Maputo, in Mozambique, but Mbabane was the opposite.
 It was clean with very little trash; the locals were friendly and welcoming, not intimidating and aggressive; the roads and sidewalks were paved, with few pot holes; and the scenery was impressive.